Gertrude Penhall: Biography

 Gertrude Leah Taylor was born in Mississippi, 1846.
 Her father, William Taylor, was born in Tennessee.
 When he was a young boy, his parents removed to Carroll County, Mississippi, where he received his education.
 There, he married Katherine Cameron, a native of Alabama, of Scotch descent.
 Both families owned large plantations in the South.
 Ten children were born of this union.
 Of these, William, Robert P., Cornelius, Azalene Deolese (Mrs. A. Johns), Hugh, Kate, Allen P., and John E. died young; Penhall and Edgar Mayo, who became a resident of Burlingame, California, being the only surviving members of their immediate family.

 In 1852, the father, accompanied by his two eldest sons, crossed the Great Plains to California during the gold excitement; and the first permanent camping place was made on the present site of the Empire Mine southeast of the city limits of Grass Valley, California.
 The father was so impressed with the resources of Nevada County, California that he returned to Mississippi and in 1853, brought his wife and the rest of his family to California, crossing the plains with an ox-team train, and located in Penn Valley, 7 miles south of Grass Valley, adjacent to the Rough and Ready mining district.
 On this ranch, the Taylor family of children were reared.
 The land was highiy productive; fruit trees were planted, and grain, hay and garden products were raised in great profusion.
-The father passed away at the age of 86; the mother was but 56 years old when she died.
+The father died at the age of 86; the mother was but 56 years old when she died.

 Penhall lived in Mississippi until she was six or seven years of age, when she accompanied her parents to California across the plains in a train of covered wagons drawn by oxen.
 Her father, having made the trip across the plains and desert the year before, was naturally selected as captain of the train; and with his accustomed ability to manage men and do things he piloted the large train safely across to the Pacific Coast-no easy task, in view of the months of travel.
 In Penn Valley, she attended grammar school, while she lived on her father's ranch.
 Then she attended a private school at Indian Springs; and afterward she pursued her studies at the Poston private school for young ladies at Marysville, California.